How to Make Microphone Sound Great – 5 Best OBS Filters

 5. Limiter

-The last filter I want to talk about today is Limiter.
-It basically does the same thing as Compressor, but Limiter is used for very extreme situations, where the background noise can be so sudden and unexpected that you need to order your mic not to pick it up.
+The final filter I want to discuss today is the Limiter.
+It essentially performs the same function as the Compressor, but the Limiter is utilized in very extreme situations where background noise can be sudden and unexpected, requiring you to instruct your mic not to capture it.

-For example, if you’re playing the game, die in-game, get mad, and hit your desk with your hands.
+For example, if you’re playing the game, die in-game, become frustrated, and hit your desk with your hands.

-To fix this, simply drag the Threshold slider to the right until you are happy with the result.
-The idea is not to go more than the beginning of the red line.
+To resolve this, simply drag the Threshold slider to the right until you are satisfied with the result.
+The goal is to avoid exceeding the start of the red line.

-That way, you can be sure that there is no noise that can break through and ruin your stream quality.
+This ensures that no noise can penetrate and disrupt your stream quality.

 limiter